Top 40 Places to Visit in the Australian Outback

 Almost a six hour drive from any other major town, the Bungle Bungles is a stunning national park and a must visit destination for those doing the Kimberley.
 The only way in or out is a decent 4WD or a light aircraft.
 It's well worth the travel, and watching the colours of sunset against the backdrop of the Bungle Bungles behind you is breathtaking.
 It's famous for distinctive dome shaped towers that are made up of sandstone and conglomerates.
 The combined effects of wind and rainfall over millions of years have shaped these domes.

-Our tour features a guided walk in this stunning area with bountiful opportunities for photographs.
+Our tour Kimberly & The Pilbara tour features a guided walk in this stunning area with bountiful opportunities for photographs.

 3. Lake Gairdner